aaliyanahmed1/UNet_multihead_model_training/README.md

-# Multi-Head MONAI Deep Learning Model
+# Multi-Head Deep Learning Model

 A state-of-the-art multi-task deep learning model for COVID-19 detection and lung segmentation from chest X-ray images.
-This model simultaneously performs classification and segmentation tasks, achieving **94.1% accuracy** on the test dataset.
+This model simultaneously performs classification and segmentation tasks, achieving **94.1% accuracy** on the test dataset.A good example of complete implementation from data-preprocessing to training and deployment.

 ## Technical Architecture